bionetslab/scXMatch_paper/README.md

 pip install -r requirements.txt
 ```

-If you want to perform the distance matrix calculation on a GPU, also install [cupy](https://docs.cupy.dev/en/v13.2.0/install.html#installing-cupy).
+If you want to perform the distance matrix calculation on a GPU, also install [pylibraft](https://anaconda.org/rapidsai/pylibraft) and [cupy](https://docs.cupy.dev/en/v13.2.0/install.html#installing-cupy).
 This step is not helpful when using mahalanobis distance, because it will fallback to cpu distance matrix calulcation anyways.
 ```
+ conda install rapidsai::pylibraft
  conda install -c conda-forge cupy
 ```